The European Benchmarking Co-operation (EBC Foundation) is a not-for-profit sector initiative to improve drinking water- & wastewater services:

 Water utilties usually use electricity for the abstraction, treatment and distribution of water.
 Electricity consumption is influenced by the type of water resources, geography, and treatment processes.
 Pumps are the bulk consumers of electricity in water supply, which makes their efficiency key in efforts to reduce consumption.
 For the current group of utilities in EBC's Western European programme the median electricity use for production and distribution is 0.49 kWh/m3.

 Water is a basic necessity, and customers usually do not have real alternatives to their local water supplier.
 This dependence places a responsibility on water companies to ensure that their product is affordable.
 Hence, EBC measures the social sustainability of the drinking water services by showing the water bill as a share of household consumption expenditures.
-Since 2013, the median value for affordability shows a declining (positive) trend for the group of utilities in EBC's Western European programme.
+For the group of participants in IB2021 the median affordability is 0.40%.

 The EBC programme measures the social sustainability of wastewater services by calculating the share of the wastewater bill in household consumption expenditures.
 This measure gives an impression of the affordability of the wastewater services, accounting for differences in wealth between nations.
-Since 2013 the median value for affordability shows a declining (positive) trend for the group of utilities in EBC's Western European programme.
+For the group of participants in IB2021 the median affordability is 0.37%.

 Terms and Conditions